MaaSTaaR/539kernel-book/Chapter 2: An Overview of x86 Architecture.md

-# x86 Operating Modes, Segmentation and Interrupts
+# Chapter 2: An Overview of x86 Architecture

 <!-- TODO: I think we need to reduce the footnotes.
 I mean those that we can put in the original text. -->
 <!-- TODO: 22 June 2021.
 We know mentioned "flat memory model" concept early in this chapter.
 There are some latter notes about this model, modify them if needed -->